AI-4-SE/CfgNet-A-Framework-for-Tracking-Equality-Based-Configuration-Dependencies-Across-a-Software-Project/README.md

 # CfgNet: A Framework for Tracking Configuration Dependencies Across a Software Project

-Additional material for our paper *CfgNet: A Framework for Tracking Configuration Dependencies Across a Software Projects*.
+Additional material for our paper *CfgNet: A Framework for Tracking Configuration Dependencies Across a Software Project*.

 ## Evaluation: Dependency Violation